Why do WordPress websites get hacked?

 In any case, these are the main reasons why hackers attack.
 (Or they’re a bored 13-year-old who will get a kick out of showing your wrecked site to friends at school – yep, it happens.)

 How to develop WordPress locally with Vagrant and OS X

 WordPress is super flexible when it comes to development.
-It’s often easy to just hack up some theme files or plugin code, upload it to a server with a WordPress installation, and see how it ...
+It’s often easy to just hack up some theme files or plugin code, upload it to a server with a WordPress installation, and see ...